mrvllus/dotnet-aspire-workshop/workshop/3-dashboard-apphost.md

 This graph is generated based on the references and relationships you configure for your application.

+## New Dashboard Features in .NET Aspire 9.4

+### Automatic Update Notifications
+The dashboard now automatically checks for newer versions of .NET Aspire and shows friendly notifications when updates are available.
+This helps you stay current with the latest improvements and security updates.

+### Enhanced Parameter and Connection String Visibility
+Parameters and connection strings are now visible in the dashboard, providing better visibility into your application's configuration during development:

+- Connection strings appear in resource details with secure toggle visibility
+- Parameters show their current state and values
+- This makes debugging configuration issues much easier during development

+### Console Log Text Wrapping Control
+The dashboard includes a new toggle for controlling text wrapping in console logs, making it easier to view long log lines.
+You can find the toggle in the console logs view to switch between wrapped and unwrapped text display.

+### Hidden Resource Visibility Toggle
+You can now show/hide hidden resources in the dashboard to see internal infrastructure components when needed.
+This gives you complete visibility into your application's infrastructure components that are normally hidden from view.

+### Enhanced Peer Visualization
+The dashboard can now visualize connections between resources even when they aren't instrumented with telemetry.
+This includes:
+- Connection string parsing for various database types
+- Parameter visualization for URLs and connection strings
+- External service mapping between your services and external dependencies

 **Next**: [Module #4: Service Discovery](./4-servicediscovery.md)